1. Texas Privacy Rights

 3. Categories of Personal Data

-Completa processes account data, contact data, project data, property data, photos/videos, receipts/invoices, material records, payment metadata, tax/payout metadata, contractor credential data, background-check status metadata, insurance/license records, messages, support records, warranty/dispute evidence, device/log data, and legal acceptance records.
+Completa processes account data, contact data, project data, property data, photos/videos, receipts/invoices, material records, payment details, tax/payout details, contractor credential data, background-check status, insurance/license records, messages, support records, warranty/dispute evidence, device/log data, and legal acceptance records.

 4. Sensitive Data